-Built around the same time as Clare castle, Eye castle is a Motte & Bailey medieval castle with a prominent Victorian addition.
+Built around the same time as Clare Castle, Eye Castle is a Motte & Bailey medieval castle with a prominent Victorian addition.

-The castle was sacked and largely destroyed in 1265, and now peace and tranquillity reign where there was once war.
+The castle was sacked and largely destroyed in 1265, and now peace and tranquility reign where there was once war.
 Today the remains of the castle offer a relaxing place to visit and it has recently been restored and revamped.
 The restoration has opened up new areas to explore including a viewing platform offering wonderful views of the church, Eye and surrounding countryside for miles around.

 The castle is open daily from Easter until the end of October.
 During the winter months, it is open on weekends only.
 There is also an Eye Castle App available on iTunes to help you make the most of your visit.